 It calls for a change in tactics to ensure your process reflects the needs and behaviors of your target buyers.

-In order to do this, mapping and tracking your conversion paths is essential.
-The best performers are not only able to identify and fix any loose components causing drop off, they also create multiple opportunities for leads to jump back in.
+In order to do this, mapping and tracking your conversion journey is essential.
+The best performers are not only able to identify and fix any loose components causing drop-off, they also create multiple opportunities for leads to jump back in.

-From the above diagram you can see how the ultimate conversion remains at the center of your activity, however, it is surrounded by many smaller, yet just as important conversion points, that lead to it.
+From the above diagram, you can see how the ultimate conversion remains at the center of your activity.
+However, it’s surrounded by many smaller, yet just as important conversion points, that lead to it.

 We recommend taking a systematic approach to ensure all variables are considered, justified and monitored for improvement.